symfony/symfony-docs/performance.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Even when using a byte code cache, performance will improve when using a bootstrap
 file since there will be fewer files to monitor for changes.
-Of course if this
+Of course, if this
 feature is disabled in the byte code cache (e.g. ``apc.stat=0`` in APC), there
 is no longer a reason to use a bootstrap file.